OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/resources/educationroot.md

 # educationRoot resource type

-The `/education` namespace exposes special functionality specific to the education sector.
+The `/education` namespace exposes functionality that is specific to the education sector.
-Some of these objects can be found in other parts of the Graph (users for instance), but the education namespace will provide education-specific properties and features on these objects.
+Some objects in the `/education` namespace can be found in other parts of Microsoft Graph (for example, [users](user.md)).
+The education namespace provides education-specific properties and features on these objects.

 ## Methods